 It is important to know that eligibility for the post-2014 REF explicitly does not require any payment to the publisher to enable open access.

-The REF policy is in fact a ‘green first’ policy as it is based on the deposit of a copy of the accepted manuscript into a repository.
+The REF policy is a ‘green first’ policy as it is based on the deposit of a copy of the accepted manuscript into a repository.
 At UEA, we require that articles are deposited in the institutional repository via PURE in addition to any subject-specific repositories such as EuropePMC.

 For more information about the REF open access policy, please see the HEFCE policy page.